Schema Therapy for Children and Adolescents (ST-CA)

 - Special problems in the therapy

-Video and picture material, life demonstrations, and/or role-play in groups of two or three participants ensure the consolidation and deepening of what has been learnt.
+Video and illustrations, live demonstrations, and/or role-play in groups of two or three participants ensure the consolidation and deepening of what has been learnt.

 SCHEMATHERAPY FOR CHILDREN AND ADOLESCENTS:

-To register and request invoice, please fill out the online form (at bottom of this page)
+To register and pay electronically please fill out the online form by scrolling to the bottom of this page AND click on the registration button below.

 For enquiries please contact us at firstname.lastname@example.org